Setup Zsl Superpowers¶

 ## Agent skillsblock to add to whichever ofCLAUDE.md/AGENTS.mdis being edited (see step 4 for selection rules) - The contents of

-docs/agents/issue-tracker.md,docs/agents/triage-labels.md,docs/agents/domain.md,docs/agents/ship-style.md, and (if Section E was answered yes)docs/agents/project-board.md
+docs/agents/issue-tracker.md,docs/agents/triage-labels.md,docs/agents/domain.md,docs/agents/ship-style.md, (if Section E was answered yes)docs/agents/project-board.md, and (if Section F was answered yes)docs/agents/remote-env.md

 Let them edit before writing.